The following definitions apply for purposes of the CA Practices and Procedures Guide.

 "QUALITY ASSURANCE" measures compliance against standards and informs continuous quality improvement.

 PUBLIC RECORDS are any writings related to the performance or conduct of government, that was prepared, owned, used, or retained by any state or local agency regardless of physical form or characteristics per RCW 42.56.010 (3).

-RECORDS are any documents or recorded information regardless of physical form or characteristics created, sent, organized, or received by the DCYF in the course of public business including paper documents, email, drawings, graphs, charts, video tapes, photographs, phone records, data compilations, planners, calendars, diaries, draft documents, electronically stored information (ESI), and Metadata.
+RECORDS are any documents or recorded information regardless of form or characteristics created, sent, organized, or received by DCYF in the course of public business including paper documents, emails, log books, drawings, graphs, charts, video or audio recordings, photographs, phone records, data compilations, planners, calendars, text messages, draft documents, electronically stored information (ESI), and metadata.

 REASONABLE AND PRUDENT PARENTING STANDARD means the standard characterized by careful and sensible parental decisions that maintain the health, safely, and best interests of a child while at the same time encouraging the emotional and developmental growth of the child, that a caregiver or designated official for a child care institution shall use when determining whether to allow a child in foster care to participate in extracurricular, enrichment, cultural, and social activities.
-(See Caregiver Guidelines For Foster Childhood Activities).
+(See Prudent Parenting Guide DCYF CWP_0078 publication).

 The term ‘age or developmentally-appropriate’ means: